Snowbreak: Containment Zone Tier List

 Her normal ability, Initial Coffin, grants Siris 25% damage reduction, but also allows her to get bonus Kinetic Aptitude on her next attack after dodging.
 While the numbers on said echos may not seem very high, they apply to every pellet fired by her shotgun, which adds up to a meaningful amount.
 However, this ability starts its cooldown when the buff expires and not on cast, leaving you with 10 seconds of uptime every 25, which isn’t amazing.

 Most good operatives have a “killer feature” that makes them valuable in a team composition.
 Siris’ is the ability to build a wall, and make the enemies pay for it.
 Her support skill deploys a barrier that blocks enemy fire while still allowing friendly operatives to shoot back.
 When upgraded, the wall will additionally provide the 25% damage reduction from Siris’ normal skill to the active operative after the wall expires, though you can’t get the bonus Kinetic Aptitude.
 While shooting through the barrier will provide said bonus damage, your mileage may vary at a 30% activation rate.
-Keep in mind though, that the wall is fixed in place which can reduce its usefulness if you’re forced to bail out while dodging area-targeted attacks.
+Keep in mind though, the wall is fixed in place which can reduce its usefulness if you’re forced to bail out while dodging area-targeted attacks.
 In practice, this skill is of dubious usefulness, as enemies threatening enough for this skill to be useful tend to instantly break it, while enemies that can’t are weak enough that the wall isn’t needed at all.

 Finally, Siris’ ultimate is another potent self-buff, granting her a massive shield while also granting defence reduction, movement speed, and crowd control resistance.
 Should you end up not needing all that shielding, 20% of any left over gets converted into a heal for her.
 Yet, this buff only lasts for ten seconds, which really isn’t enough time to really get value out of the shield and other buffs.